“I can’t do it!” or “I can’t do it…yet!”

 When students have a growth mindset, it doesn’t just disappear when they leave preschool or the classroom in general.
 If they are in a constant state of growth, they will be more well-rounded outside of school.
 They understand how the process of trial and error works and will use it to grow in their personal lives.
 Just think about a child learning to ride a bike, create using clay or learn to play the piano; a growth mindset will be an asset in developing these skills.

-Key Ways to Help Your Students Shift Towards a Growth Mindset
+Practical Ways to Nurture a Growth Mindset in Preschool

 1. Use Growth Mindset Videos and Books